I still remember the first action camera I had was an SJCAM SJ4000 and at that time, it was one of the best action cameras in the market.

 I’m also quite confused as to why they didn’t allow 2.7K shooting because that would make a great bridge between 4K and 1080p.

-Anyhow, in terms of both the image and video quality that you get from the SJ8 Pro, I found it to be really really good and detailed for something at this price range.
+Anyhow, in terms of both the image and video quality that you get from the SJ8 Pro, it’s really really good and detailed for something at this price range.

 However, I felt it still wasn’t perfect and could be improved particularly in terms of colour saturation and dynamic range.